IQ Archive

 1. William James Sidis (Estimated: 250-300)

 The Tragedy of the Perfect Mind William James Sidis (1898–1944) is often cited as the smartest man who ever lived.
+Born to psychologist parents who aimed to raise a genius, his life was a spectacular rise and a tragic fall.

 • The Feats: He could read the New York Times at 18 months.
 He entered Harvard at age 11.
 By adulthood, he reportedly spoke over 40 languages and invented his own, “Vendergood.”